DivuThisSide/Portfolio_Optimized/README.md

 ## ▶️ How to Run

+### 🔹 Option 1: Full Pipeline (Recommended)
-Follow the execution sequence strictly as mentioned in:
+Follow the execution sequence mentioned in:

 📄 **order.txt**